Scottish Breast Screening Programme

-- All but 1 of the 13 NHS Breast Screening Programme minimum performance standards were achieved and all but 2 of the 11 targets were met (uptake rate and recalled for assessment rate).
+- All of the 13 NHS Breast Screening programme minimum performance standards were achieved and all but two of the 11 targets were met (uptake rate and recalled for assessment rate).

-- There were 1392 cases of screen detected breast cancer were diagnosed in women of all ages.
+- There were 1392 cases of screen-detected breast cancer diagnosed in woman of all ages.

-- Of these over 80% (1,114 cases) of cancers detected were invasive, of which nearly three out of five (59.4%) were less than 15 mm in size and unlikely to be detected by physical examination.
+- Of these, 81.3% (1,132 cases) of cancers detected were invasive, of which nearly three out of five (55.5%) were less than 15 mm in size and unlikely to be detected by physical examination.

 Tables and charts